cabaletta/baritone/USAGE.md

 `help` for (rudimentary) help.
 You can see what it says [here](https://github.com/cabaletta/baritone/blob/master/src/main/java/baritone/utils/ExampleBaritoneControl.java#L53).

 To toggle a boolean setting, just say its name in chat (for example saying `allowBreak` toggles whether Baritone will consider breaking blocks).
 For a numeric setting, say its name then the new value (like `primaryTimeoutMS 250`).
 It's case insensitive.
+To reset a setting to its default value, say `acceptableThrowawayItems reset`.
+To reset all settings, say `reset`.
+To see all settings that have been modified from their default values, say `modified`.